COC Centro Oncológico de Chihuahua

 • Vomiting, with or without blood.

-• Blood in the feces.
+• Blood in stools.

 • Low red blood cell count (anemia).

-• Radiation therapy : High-energy rays (similar to X-rays) are used to kill cancer cells.
+Radiation therapy: High-energy rays (similar to X-rays) are used to kill cancer cells.